vrsb2006/FaceFeat/Results/readme.md

 # FaceFeat

-This directory contains some static results.
+This directory contains some results on images.